timtimtim3/DL2_EMPSN/blogpost.md

 <span style="color:red;font-weight:bold;background-color:yellow">TODO @Luuk</span>

 ## 2. Enhancing Data Representation through Simplicial Transforms <!-- Nin & Kristiyan -->
 We have integrated a Simplicial Transform into the data preprocessing phase for P(O)NITA, adopting the CSMPN (Liu et al., 2024) approach to simplicial lifting.
 This transformation enriches the initial dataset by incorporating simplicial complexes up to a specified degree, wherein each newly formed simplex is characterized by features (initialized at zero) and adjacency matrix.
 Additionally, CSMPN implementation streamlines the adjacency matrix by employing a unified indexing scheme, where simplices of higher dimensions are sequentially indexed following those of lower dimensions.
 This not only preserves the complete connectivity information within a single matrix but also enhances computational efficiency by eliminating the redundancy of separate adjacency matrices for different simplex dimensions.
-After attemps with the simplicial transform from EMPSN that were way too slow we switched to CSMPN implementation of the lift, noticed that it is indeed quicker, and proceeded with it.
+After attempts with the simplicial transform from EMPSN that were way too slow we switched to CSMPN implementation of the lift, noticed that it is indeed quicker, and proceeded with it.

 For our experiment we train PNITA with simplicial message passing for 1000 epochs in order for results to be comparable with the original experiments.
 We expect the simplicial PNITA to be slower but more expressive than the regular PNITA and at the same time faster than EMPSN. <!-- add metrics after it's clear which metrics we use -->

 **Experiment 1**
 Applied simplicial transform with rips lift (DSMPN implementation, based on gudhi.RipsLift) prior to passing the data to PNITA.
 As a result, PNITA operated on the adjacency dependent on the distance limit (in our case we took the distance of 2).

-As this approach has a limitation as rips lift generates new adjacency matrix only based on the distances between the nodes, it discards all the information from the initial adjacency matrixs, in other words, the edges of the initial graph are not taken into account.
+As this approach has a limitation as rips lift generates new adjacency matrix only based on the distances between the nodes, it discards all the information from the initial adjacency matrixes, in other words, the edges of the initial graph are not taken into account.
 That's why we proceeded to Experiment 2.

 **Experiment 2**
 Filtered the outputs of the rips lift with adjacency information of the edges of the initial graph, therefore incorporating the initial connectivity information into the data representation that PNITA receives.